cvburgess/leadwithjoy.org/src/posts/playbook-retro.md

-When the team has done a dozen or so retros and the energy in the room is healthy, supportive, and focused, I like to take my hands off the wheel a bit and empower the team to own it.
+When the team has done a dozen or so retros and the energy in the room is healthy, supportive, and focused, I like to take my hands off the wheel a bit and empower the team to own data.

 Two ways I do this are by asking for volunteers to host (or by reaching out to people I know would do a phenomenal job) and by allowing the team to pick their